 Water quality

-SA Health and SA Water work cooperatively to ensure the continued protection of public health in relation to the supply of drinking water across the state.
-SA Water complied with all requirements under the Safe Drinking Water Act 2011 including the notification of incidents under the interagency Water/Wastewater Incident Notification and Communication Protocol.
+SA Health and SA Water continue to work cooperatively to ensure the protection of public health in the supply of drinking water across South Australia.
+SA Water continues to comply with the requirements of the Safe Drinking Water Act 2011 including water quality monitoring, the notification of incidents, and successfully completed an independent audit against criteria in the Act during March and April 2024.

 The Safe Drinking Water Act 2011 (the Act) and Safe Drinking Water Regulations 2012 provide the regulatory framework for drinking water providers in South Australia and are administered primarily by SA Health.

-- registration of drinking water providers with SA Health * development and implementation of risk management plans
+- registration of drinking water providers with SA Health

 - establishment of approved drinking water quality monitoring programs